RicardoMangandi/cop4520-producer-consumer/README.md

 The producer and consumer problem is an extremely popular programming paradigm.
 It is used for mult-process synchronization between more than one processes.
 There can be one producer and one consumer or multiple producers and multiple consumers.
 The data structure commanly used to solve this problem is a blocking queue.
 The producer enqueues items inside the queue and the consumer dequeues items from the queue.

 Our project goal is to show the practical application of blocking data structures in long running tasks.
 We are creating a Python application that will have a blocking queue represented by Redis, producers which are represented by the user, and consumer which are represented by Redis workers.
 Redis is an in-memory data structure store.
 Redis supports different kinds of abstract data structures such as lists, sets, stacks, and queues.
 Our main interest is being able to parallelize tasks with a queue and multiple workers.
-The tasks that are queued will be long tasks such as web-scrapping, heavy math computations, etc.
+The tasks that are queued will be long tasks such as web-scrapping, video editing, and reading fron a csv.

 ![Screen Shot 2022-03-25 at 10 50 40 AM](https://user-images.githubusercontent.com/62866287/160144542-b5bd8c61-6034-44eb-8e1d-3e6518f036ef.png)